 If you've received solar proposals from multiple companies, you'll want to ensure you're comparing apples to apples.
 5kW is not the same as 5kWh, and your system's size (kW) is less important than your system's production (kWh).
 If your various quotes are all priced out in the same unit, then you can start comparing right away!
 If one has quoted you through kW and the other has given you kWh, that complicates things.

 For one, the price per kW or kWh quoted could vary greatly on the surface.
 While one might seem like a better deal cost-wise, it might actually be the opposite when you convert the numbers into the same unit.
 In the broadest sense, this can be done by multiplying the kW of energy consumption by the total number of hours of operation to get kWh, or dividing the kWh by the total number of hours operation to get the kW.

 Not all panels produce the same amount of electricity in a given timeframe and understanding this can help you choose the appropriate panels for your situation.
 A qualified solar partner will be able to explain different panel options to you so you'll be educated to pick the best one for your house.

-If you're interested in going solar but have more questions, we invite you to take a look at our FAQ page or download our complimentary solar guide, "Is Solar Right for You?"
+If you're interested in going solar but have more questions, we invite you to take a look at our FAQ page or download our complimentary solar and battery guide, "Are Solar & Batteries Right for You?"
 Also keep in mind that our consultations are free, and since our mission is to educate, you can look forward to a low-pressure experience.
 Contact us for pricing and information specific to you and your home below.